Best treadmills for indoor running and walking workouts 2024

 It’s at least double the price of most treadmills on this list, but if that doesn’t deter you the Technogym Run is the best commercial-standard treadmill you can get for the home, with top-tier hardware and software.
 The machine itself is built to last many years of constant use, and has a very high top speed of 15.5mph and a 15% max incline, plus the ability to mimic weights of up to 121lb for sled push exercises, which are great for HIIT workouts.

-We found that the slatted belt on the treadmill and its open front creates a realistic and enjoyable run feel, and the belt was easily large enough to accommodate a 6ft-tall runner running at speeds over 10mph.
+I found that the slatted belt on the treadmill and its open front creates a realistic and enjoyable run feel, and the belt was easily large enough to accommodate me as a 6ft-tall runner regularly running at speeds over 10mph.
 The treadmill also runs quietly at higher speeds, and changes speed and incline smoothly and quickly.

 You can use the Technogym app on the large 27in screen to follow instructor-led workouts, or watch streaming services like Netflix, or even link the screen to Zwift.
 It’s a far more open app than Peloton’s, giving you access to a variety of entertainment options for your workouts, and also contains skill and technique sessions to help you improve as a runner using the sled push mode on the Technogym Run.

-While you have to pay $8.99 a month to unlock everything in the app, that’s less than most subscriptions, and there’s a lot of content available for free to the point where we didn’t feel the need to buy a subscription to get what we needed from the Technogym Run.
+While you have to pay $8.99 a month to unlock everything in the app, that’s less than most subscriptions, and there’s a lot of content available for free to the point where I don't think you need to buy a subscription to get what we needed from the Technogym Run.

 The downsides of the Techongym Run are obvious.
 As a commercial standard machine it is large — you need to consider the height of your ceilings as well as floor space, because it stands quite high off the floor — and it’s very expensive.
 Technogym and others make better value machines, but if money is no object the Technogym Run is an incredible bit of kit.